- Which version of Windows Phone do I have?

-If you're using Outlook without Exchange, your recently added contacts might not be restored.
-For more information, see Importing contacts from your PC.
+If you're using Outlook without Exchange, your recently-added contacts might not be restored.
+For more information, see Import contacts from my PC.

-For apps you've installed – whether you bought them from your phone or from your PC – the data and settings you've added or changed won't be restored.
+For apps you've installed—whether you bought them from your phone or from your PC—the data and settings you added or changed won't be restored.
 Trial versions of apps can't be restored, but you can reinstall them from Marketplace on your phone.